daifengwanglab/scGRNom/README.md

 **Step 4: Identify cell-type disease genes and regulatory elements from cell-type GRN and disease-associated SNPs**

-Last, using the microglial gene regulatory network from Step 3 and the SNPs associated with Alzheimer’s Disease (AD) from the AD GWAS summary statistics [13] (p<5e-5, MAF>0.01), we identify the microglial AD genes.
+Last, using the microglia gene regulatory network from Step 3 and the SNPs associated with Alzheimer’s Disease (AD) from the AD GWAS summary statistics [13] (p<5e-5, MAF>0.01), we identify the microglia AD genes.

 ```{r}
 ad_gwas <- data.frame(read.table("ad_gwas.txt"))[,c('CHR', 'BP', 'SNP')]